tuomasr/pazel/README.md

 By default, `pazel` adds rules to install all external Python packages.
 If your environment has pre-installed packages for which these rules are not required, then use `pazel -p`.

+### Working with custom Bazel rules and ignoring rules in existing BUILD files

+The tag `# pazel-ignore` causes `pazel` to ignore the rule that immediately follows it in an existing BUILD file.
+See `sample_app/foo/BUILD` for an example using the tag.
+This feature can be applied to custom rules, in particular. `pazel` places the ignored rules at the bottom of the BUILD file.